mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- onal Sophicistication - using game patterns as a higher level which learners construct from scratch. -->

-Design patterns, a concept originated in architecture [@alexand], are structural solutions to common design problem rooted illustrated via concrete examples of design principles in context.
+Design patterns, a concept originated in architecture , are structural solutions to common design problem rooted illustrated via concrete examples of design principles in context [@alexander1977pattern].
 Design patterns can help the development of design communities when experienced coders document the patterns they for novices.
-The concept of computational design patterns is well explored in the professional literature of computer programming and design [@gamma_design_1995] and commonly used for computing students at higher education to teach object oriented computing providing scaffolding via the modelling of community-based design decisions.
+The use of computational design patterns has been applied to computer programming and design [@gamma_design_1995].
+A design pattern approach is commonly used for computing students at higher education to teach object oriented computing providing scaffolding via the modelling of community-based design decisions [@fojtik_design_2014-2].
 Design pattern-based approaches have benefits in making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

-<!-- Research in this area points to challenges of teaching the abstract nature of traditionally shared design patterns related to object oriented coding languages but points to visual methods and games as promising tactics [@azimullah_evaluating_2020; @da_cruz_silva_fostering_2019] -->

 Eriksson et al. [-@eriksson_using_2019], draw on the work of Höök and Löwgren [-@hook_strong_2012] to frame design patterns within games as a form of intermediate-level knowledge between the detail of concrete implementation and general theories.
 The value of the intermediate nature of the knowledge generated is to serve the replicability and generalisation of research work.
 Similarly Dearden [@dearden_pattern_2006, p.
 20] advises caution in choosing the appropriate scope of pattern formulation noting that if that if they those "too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios."

+<!-- Research in this area points to challenges of teaching the abstract nature of traditionally shared design patterns related to object oriented coding languages but points to visual methods and games as promising tactics [@azimullah_evaluating_2020; @da_cruz_silva_fostering_2019] -->

 <!-- Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010]. -->
 <!-- This research strand originates in the field of human-computer interaction [@eriksson_using_2019; @hook_strong_2012; @barendregt_intermediate-level_2018]; however, in most of these studies, the nature of the general theories is not clearly articulated. -->